 What’s Taking So long?

-The ASUG survey has identified the top impediments causing organizations to hold off on moving to S/4HANA:
+So what are the top impediments causing organizations to hold off on moving to S/4HANA:

 - A migration is deprioritized due to other IT priorities